Have Questions? Get Answers here

 A final piece of advice we'd like to pass along is to consider switching therapists if things are not working.
 Before leaving your current therapist, address it with him or her directly.
 Many times the reason why therapy isn't going as you'd like can be worked through.
 However, if you're working with someone you know is absolutely not a good fit, consider switching to a therapist who can better meet your needs.

 Do you prescribe medication?

-No, I do not prescribe medication.
+No, we do not prescribe medication.
 Psychologists do not prescribe medication.
-I am a licensed psychologist.
-Psychologists are mental health professionals who hold a doctorate (in my case a Ph.D.) in psychology and are licensed in the state they work in.
-As a psychologist, I provide psychotherapy (talk therapy) and psychological assessments (testing for ADHD, learning disorders, etc).
+Psychologists are mental health professionals who hold a doctorate in psychology and are licensed in the state they work in.
+As psychologists, we provide psychotherapy (talk therapy) and psychological assessments (testing for ADHD, learning disorders, etc).

 Psychiatrists are medical doctors (MDs) who have completed medical school and training in residency in psychiatry.
 Though some psychiatrists also conduct psychotherapy sessions, most psychiatrists primarily provide medication management.
 Medication management includes giving diagnoses, writing prescriptions, and completing short (typically 15-30 minute) follow-up appointments to make sure that your medications are working well for you.

 Here at CTAC, we provide training to unlicensed clinicians at all stages of their schooling!
 You might see some of these designations along the way.